GoogleChrome/devtools-docs/docs/network.md

 * Not all columns listed below are visible by default; you can easily [show or hide columns](#adding-and-removing-table-columns).
 * Some columns contain a primary field and a secondary field (**Time** and **Latency**, for example).
 When viewing the Network table with [large resource rows](#changing-resource-row-sizes) both fields are shown; when using small resource rows only the primary field is shown.
 * You can [sort](#sorting-and-filtering) the table by a column's value by clicking the column header.
 The [the Timeline column](#timeline-view) behaves a bit differently: clicking its column header displays a menu of additional sort fields.
-See [Timeline view](#timeline-view) and [Sorting and filtering](#sorting-and-filtering) for more information.
+See [Waterfall view](#timeline-view) and [Sorting and filtering](#sorting-and-filtering) for more information.

 <table>
 <thead>